mboleary/BOrk/README.md

 # BOrk

 Browser Orchestra

+You can see this in action at [https://bork.deadcomputersociety.com/](https://bork.deadcomputersociety.com/).
 ## Basic demo instructions

 To hear music from this demo, you'll need to do the following: